 I grew up in Fort Worth, Texas.
-Not yet ready to part ways with the South, I studied philosophy at Texas Christian University, working mainly with Blake Hestir and graduating summa cum laude in 2008.
+Not yet ready to part ways with the South, I studied philosophy at Texas Christian University, working mainly with >Blake Hestir and graduating summa cum laude in 2008.
 I then studied at the University of Connecticut, where I earned my Ph.D. in April 2014 under the direction of Michael Lynch.
 I also spent part of the summer of 2013 as a Visiting Researcher at the Northern Institute of Philosophy.
 In August 2016, I completed a two-year postdoc associated with Pluralisms, a project directed by Nikolaj Pedersen devoted to investigating logical, ontological, and alethic pluralism and the connections between them.
+I then worked as an Assistant Professor at Yonsei University’s Underwood International College from 2016-2019.

 - The Veritas Research Center, a philosophy research center based at Underwood International College